PARALOGISM

 — “Every S is M”: the non-intersecting zone of the circles S and P is black (empty).

-5. Paralogism of quantifier permutation
+5. Paralogism of the permutation of the quantifiers

-By generalization, the word paralogism can refer to any error made in applying the rules of formal logic.
-For example, the paralogism of quantification is an error committed when the existential and the universal quantifier are permuted:
+For example, the paralogism of quantification is an error committed when the existential quantifier and the universal quantifier are permuted:

 For every human H, there is a human F, such that F is the father of H

 And all the geniuses of science, including Copernicus, Kepler, Galileo, Descartes, Leibnitz, Buler, Clarke, Cauchy, speak like [Newton].
-They all lived in true adoration of the harmony of the worlds and of the all-powerful hand that threw them into space and sustained them.
+They all lived in true worship of the harmony of the worlds and of the all-powerful hand that threw them into space and sustained them.

 And this conviction is not based on impulses, like poets.
 Figures, theorems of geometry give it its necessary basis.
 And their reasoning is so simple that children would follow it.
-They establish, first, that matter is essentially inert.
-It follows that, if a material element is in motion, it is because another has constrained it; for every movement of matter is necessarily a communicated movement.
-They thus claim that since there is an immense movement in the sky, which carries away in the infinite deserts billions of suns of a weight which crushes the imagination, it is because there is an all-powerful motor.
-They establish, secondly, that this movement of the heavens presupposes the solving of the problems of calculation, which have required thirty years of study, etc.
+First, they state that matter is essentially inert.
+It follows that, if any material element is in motion, it is because another has constrained it; for every motion of matter is necessarily a communicated motion.
+Thus they assert that if there is an immense motion in the heavens, which in the infinite deserts carries away billions of suns with a weight that crushes the imagination, it is because there is an omnipotent engine.

 Ém.
 Bougaud, [Christianity and the Present Times], 1883.
 [2]